Pay Now or Pay Later?

 - Contributions to an RESP grow tax free until the funds are withdrawn

 - TFSA withdrawals are tax-free

 - $25,200 in additional savings

-- Pay at the beginning of each school year2
+- Pay at the beginning of each school year

-- Their post-secondary education is financed through student loans that are interest-free while they’re in school.
+- Post-secondary education financed through student loans that are interest-free while in school.